(From the Ask Dr. Ruwart section in Volume 20, No. 9 of the Liberator Online. Subscribe here!)

-LEARN MORE: Suggestions by Liberator Online editor James W. Harris for further reading on this topic:
+LEARN MORE: Suggestions for additional reading, selected by Liberator Online editor James W. Harris:

 * “Vaccine Controversy Shows Why We Need Markets, Not Mandates“ by Ron Paul, M.D., February 8, 2015.
 Excerpt: “If government can mandate that children receive vaccines, then why shouldn’t the government mandate that adults receive certain types of vaccines?
 And if it is the law that individuals must be vaccinated, then why shouldn’t police officers be empowered to physically force resisters to receive a vaccine?
 If the fear of infections from the unvaccinated justifies mandatory vaccine laws, then why shouldn’t police offices fine or arrest people who don’t wash their hands or cover their noses or mouths when they cough or sneeze in public?
 Why not force people to eat right and take vitamins in order to lower their risk of contracting an infectious disease?
 These proposals may seem outlandish, but they are no different in principle from the proposal that government force children to be vaccinated.”